ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 # CoBOM {#sec-cobom}

 A Concise Bill of Material (CoBOM) object represents the signal for the Verifier to activate the listed tags.
-Data contained in a tag MUST NOT be used for appraisal until a CoBOM which activates that tag has been received and successfully processed.
+Data contained in a tag SHOULD NOT be used for appraisal until a CoBOM which activates that tag has been received and successfully processed.
 All the tags listed in the CoBOM must be activated in the same transaction, i.e., either all or none.

-The number of CoBOMs required in a given supply chain eco-system is dependent on Verifier Owner's appraisal policy, which is often driven by the complexity and nature of use case.
+The number of CoBOMs required in a given supply chain eco-system is dependent on Verifier Owner's Appraisal Policy for Evidence, which is often driven by the complexity and nature of the use case.

-In a certain use case CoBOM's may not be required at all.
-For example, where only limited CoRIMs are produced by a single authority.
-In such cases any tags in a CoRIM received by a Verifier are activated immediately and treated valid for appraisal.
+For example, in cases where only limited CoRIMs are produced by a single authority, a Verifier Owner may have a policy that CoBOM's are not required.
+In this case, signature chain over each CoRIM is sufficient authorization, and may not require additional authorization via CoBOM.
+Any tags in a CoRIM received by a Verifier are activated immediately and treated valid for appraisal

-However, a more common case is the one where Verifier receives multiple CoRIMs containing Reference Values and Endorsements from multiple Reference Value providers and Endorsers.
-In such cases an Integrator or a Supplier authority is often designated to issue a single CoBOM to activate all the tags supplied in the CoRIMs.
+However, a more common case is the one where Verifier receives multiple CoRIMs containing Reference Values and Endorsements from multiple Reference Value providers and Endorsers respectively.
+In such cases, an integrator or a supplier authority may be designated to issue a single CoBOM to activate all the CoRIM tags.

 In a more complex case, there may be multiple authorities that issue CoBOM's at different points in time.
-A Verifier policy then dictates how multiple CoBOM's are processed within the Verifier.
+An Appraisal Policy for Evidence may dictate how multiple CoBOM's are to be processed within the Verifier.

 ## Structure